processing/p5.js-compatibility/README.md

 * Update your code to match 2.0
 * or (2) Include a compatibility addon (after release, [this will also be possible in the p.js Editor](https://github.com/processing/p5.js-web-editor/pull/3334) once the new release is live.

-# Changes to make if you are…
+# Changes to make if your sketch includes…

-## …loading Images, Sound, Fonts, and other Assets
+## …loading images, sound, fonts, and other assets

 One of the biggest changes in 2.0 is involves how you can include other files, media, and assets.
 The p5.js 1.x style of using `preload()` does not reflect anymore how assets are loaded on the web, so p5.js 2.0 uses JavaScript’s async/await keywords to support asynchronicity.